Bears at the Wildwood Trust

 Two year old Boki the Bear had live-saving brain surgery on 9th October 2024.
 It took 5.5 hours and it went well.
 Just TWO days later, Boki was able to go out into his enclosure for the first time, and he spent the day eating grass in sunshine.
-He'll be monitored closely and get plenty of rest, but the team at Wildwood Trust are making sure he's kept happy and that he knows he is a truly loved bear.
-You can donate here to help with costs towards the surgery.
+He was monitored closely and had plenty of rest, but the team at Wildwood Trust are making sure he's kept happy and that he knows he is a truly loved bear.
 A huge thanks to Romain Pizzi and his team, everyone at the Wildwood Trust and also Fitzpatrick Referrals who did the MRI scan for all you're doing for this incredible bear.
 Please donate here.

 The Wildwood Trust was established back in 2002 with a mission “to protect, conserve and rewild British species”.
 To fulfil this mission, it works with nature to: